hurchalla/modular_arithmetic/README.md

 add_subdirectory(*path_of_the_cloned_modular_arithmetic_repository* &nbsp; *your_binary_dir*/modular_arithmetic)
 target_link_libraries(*your_project_target_name* &nbsp; hurchalla_modular_arithmetic)

-For best performance you *must* ensure that the standard macro NDEBUG (see &lt;cassert&gt;) is defined when compiling.
-You can do this by calling CMake with -DCMAKE_BUILD_TYPE=Release.

 It may help to see a simple [example project with CMake](examples/example_with_cmake).

 ### Without CMake